-- Statutory compliance in HR in India is mandatory adherence to 40+ central and state labor, wage, tax, social security, and workplace laws including the Minimum Wages Act, 1948, EPF & MP Act, 1952, ESI Act, 1948, Payment of Gratuity Act, 1972, Maternity Benefit Act, 1961, Factories Act, 1948, and the four new Labour Codes.
+- Statutory compliance in HR in India is mandatory adherence to 40+ central and state labor, wage, tax, and social security laws, including EPF, ESI, Gratuity, Maternity, Factories Act.

-- Penalties scale fast, with 12% per annum interest plus damages up to 25% on EPF arrears, 12% plus damages up to 25% on ESI delays, fines up to Rs.
-2 lakh under the Factories Act, prosecution of directors with imprisonment up to 3 years under EPF, and 10% interest on delayed gratuity payments.
+- Penalties stack fast in India: 12% per annum interest plus damages up to 25% on EPF arrears, identical exposure on ESI delays, fines up to Rs.
+2 lakh under Factories Act, and director jail up to 3 years for repeated EPF non-compliance now.

-- US and foreign companies hiring employees in India must comply with Indian statutory laws from day one, even with a single hire.
-Misclassifying Indian employees as US contractors triggers retrospective PF, ESI, and gratuity dues plus Permanent Establishment exposure.
+- US and foreign companies hiring in India must comply from day one, even with a single hire, since misclassifying Indian employees as contractors triggers retrospective PF, ESI dues, and PE exposure.

-- Wisemonk is an Employer of Record (EOR) in India that has helped 300+ US and global companies run 100% of statutory compliance, payroll, deductions, filings, and benefits in India from $99 per employee per month, with no entity setup or PE risk for the parent.
+- Wisemonk is the leading EOR in India that has helped 300+ US and global companies run 100% of payroll, statutory filings, and benefits from $99 per employee per month with no PE risk.

 Need help managing statutory compliance for your India hires?
 Reach out to us today!